scratchrealm/stan-playground-old/README.md

 │   └── ...
 ├── output # monitored by MCMC-Monitor
 │   ├── 0001
-│   │   ├── The output from cmdstan
+│   │   ├── Output files from cmdstan
 │   │   └── ...
 │   ├── 0002
 │   └── ...
 ```

-The directory is monitored by a background service that automatically runs analyses as they are created or modified through the web interface.
-The output from the runs is stored in a separate directory and can be viewed using MCMC Monitor.
+This directory is monitored by a background service that automatically runs analyses as they are created or modified through the web interface.
+The outputs from the runs are stored in the output directory and can be viewed using MCMC Monitor.

 An instance of the system comprises the following components:

 * The data directory, served by an [rtcshare daemon](https://github.com/scratchrealm/rtcshare).
 * An installed Python package that provides a command-line interface for managing the analyses and running the background service.
 * A web application that provides a graphical user interface for creating, editing, and running analyses.
-* An MCMC Monitor service that monitors the output directory and provides a graphical user interface for viewing the output of the analyses.
+* The MCMC Monitor service that monitors the output directory and provides a graphical user interface for viewing the output of the analyses.

 ## Usage